 In early 2004, recognizing the need for a regional funding and coordination institution, representatives from conservation funds in each country of the MAR region (Belize, Guatemala, Honduras, and Mexico) initiated the Mesoamerican Reef Fund (MAR Fund).

 MAR Fund is a private fund with a Board of Directors comprised of international collaborators, experts, the Central American Commission on Environment and Development (CCAD), and the in-country funds from each of the Mesoamerican Reef countries – Protected Areas Conservation Trust (Belize), Fundación para la Conservación de los Recursos Naturales y Ambiente en Guatemala (FCG), Fundación Biósfera (Honduras), and Fondo Mexicano para la Conservación de la Naturaleza (Mexico).

 To do so, the MAR Fund operates as an ecoregional planning and coordinating body which prioritizes projects and allocates funding.
 The Mesoamerican Reef Fund aspires to be known and respected as a trustworthy and transparent fundraising mechanism able to sustain and finance effective transnational alliances, policies, and practices that conserve the Mesoamerican Reef and advance the health and well-being of the region’s people.

-- Saving our Sanctuaries: A Legacy of Caring.
-This program supports the establishment and protection of an interconnected network of priority coastal and marine protected areas in the region.
+- Saving our protected areas: a legacy of caring.
+Establishment and protection of an interconnected network of priority coastal and marine protected areas in the region.